-Diabetes mellitus and the life-threatening late complications of cardivascular diseaseNovember 14th, 2012 in Diabetes /
+Diabetes mellitus and the life-threatening late complications of cardivascular diseaseNovember 14, 2012 in Medicine & Health / Diabetes

 Between 600,000 and 800,000 Austrians have diabetes mellitus.
 This "sugar disease", as it is known, can itself already be treated very effectively.
 The later consequences of diabetes, however, which mostly affect the blood vessels and cause cardiovascular conditions such as myocardial infarctions or strokes, are more likely to be fatal.
 Diabetes expert Michael Resl from the University Department of Internal Medicine III at the MedUni Vienna, on the occasion of World Diabetes Day on 14th November, is keen to draw people's attention to this threat.

 Cardiovascular diseases are the most common cause of death in patients with diabetes mellitus.
 The blood vessels of patients with type 2 diabetes mellitus are 15 years "older" than those of people who do not have the condition.
 And: the risk of diabetic patients suffering a heart attack is also just as high as people who have already had one.
 On average, a diagnosis of diabetes mellitus means a reduction in life expectancy of seven to eight years.